About Fort Sill

-The Fort Sill campus provides a unique educational opportunity to working adults through its degree offerings and eight-week course format.
-As part of a network of campuses across the country and a robust online program, the college offers convenient courses to civilians as well as military adult learners.
+The Fort Sill location provides a unique educational opportunity to working adults through its degree offerings and eight-week course format.
+As part of a network of locations across the country and a robust online program, the college offers convenient courses to civilians as well as military adult learners.

 Students take a mix of in-seat and online classes.